 Unfortunately I have no experience of wearing trail running shoes so I can’t really comment on them, or recommend any, but I understand they offer more stability and traction underfoot.
 Perhaps go for a gait analysis at one of the running shops and see what shoe they recommend for your favourite terrain.

 With their water-repellent technology, your feet stay dry and warm even when splashing through huge puddles.
-I don’t think your feet can breathe as much in these shoes because of the shield effect, so they wouldn’t be much good in the summer heat – but for cold/wet weather they are perfect.
+I guess your feet can’t breathe as much in these shoes because of the shield effect, so they wouldn’t be much good in the summer heat – but for cold/wet/muddy routes they are ideal.

-Runner tip: If you want to stick with your regular trainers, just get some thicker socks than normal and they will keep your feet nice and warm.
+Runner tip: If you prefer to stick with your regular trainers, just get some thicker socks than normal and they will keep your feet nice and warm.

 Runner tip: for long distances you can take things like dates or baby food pouches to fuel up while on the move.